VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 See the example of alerting rules for VM components [here](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/deployment/docker/alerts.yml).

+## TSDB stats

+VictoriaMetrics retuns TSDB stats at `/api/v1/status/tsdb` page in the way similar to Prometheus - see [these Prometheus docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats).
+VictoriaMetrics accepts the following optional query args at `/api/v1/status/tsdb` page:
+  * `topN=N` where `N` is the number of top entries to return in the response.
+By default top 10 entries are returned.
+  * `date=YYYY-MM-DD` where `YYYY-MM-DD` is the date for collecting the stats.
+By default the stats is collected for the current day.
+  * `match[]=SELECTOR` where `SELECTOR` is an arbitrary [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for series to take into account during stats calculation.
+By default all the series are taken into account.
+  * `extra_label=LABEL=VALUE`.
+See [these docs](#prometheus-querying-api-enhancements) for more details.

 ## Troubleshooting

 * It is recommended to use default command-line flag values (i.e. don't set them explicitly) until the need